MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 /* Game not ready to play */
 if state == .gameOver || state == .title { return }
-/* Game begins on first touch */ if state == .ready {
-   state = .playing
+/* Game begins on first touch */ if state == .ready { state = .playing }
-}
 ```
 >

 You want to disable touch when the player is not `.playing`, the first line covers this by simply returning from the
 method when the player is on the title screen or dead.

-The next line adds a little nuance, when the player press the button the game changes to a `.ready` state.
+The next line adds a little nuance, when the player taps the play button the game changes to a `.ready` state.
 However,
 we don't want the game to begin until that first screen touch by the player.

 Run the game...
 Hopefully you can't control the cat until you've hit the play button first :]